Fooodo / Docs

 Every minuteCancel orders that timed out without payment

-Every 2 minPull order updates from R-Keeper
+Every 2 minPull order updates from the POS

-Every 4 minPull table status from R-Keeper
+Every 4 minPull table status from the POS

 Every 5 minSync item availability